An Efficient Algorithm for Path Recovery from Signature Tensors: The two- and three-dimensional case

-We have now discussed each step of our learning algorithm in detail.
-We close this section by completing the specific path recovery from our running example. \begin{example} We consider the learning task from \Cref{ex:d4recovery} at iteration step $s=3$.
-With $H$ from \Cref{ex:d4recovery_precont} we use the lower transformation $L^{(3,1)}$ and scaling $D^{(3,-1)}$.
-The result is our core tensor $C=(D^{(3,-1)}L^{(3,1)})*H$.
-Keeping track of all Gau{\ss} operations $Q$ form \Cref{ex:tensor_running_example_start_s3,ex:s1_fromH_to_s2,ex:d4recovery_cont,ex:d4recovery_precont}, we obtain
+We have now discussed each step of our recovery algorithm in detail.
+We close this section by completing the specific path recovery from our running example. \begin{example} We consider the path recovery task from Example \ref{ex:d4recovery} at iteration step $s=3$.
+With $H$ from Example \ref{ex:d4recovery_precont} we use the lower transformation $L^{(3,1)}$ and scaling $D^{(3,-1)}$.
+The result is our core tensor $C=D^{(3,-1)}L^{(3,1)}*H$.
+Keeping track of all Gau{\ss} operations $Q$ form Examples \ref{ex:tensor_running_example_start_s3}, \ref{ex:s1_fromH_to_s2}, \ref{ex:d4recovery_cont} and \ref{ex:d4recovery_precont}, we obtain

 \end{example}